 BBH acknowledged that it did not take sufficient care and attention to consider the suitability of the song title or lyrics.
 The company said that when the matter was brought to their attention they accepted that the track was inappropriate and their agency immediately removed it from the playlist.
 The company said they had since agreed more rigorous approval procedures to ensure that a similar error was not repeated.
 They maintained that they had not deliberately attempted to promote irresponsible or immoderate consumption and that the track had appeared as an error of judgement.
 The campaign was no longer active.

 The Panel noted that this was the first time it had ever had to consider a complaint about internet content under a drinks producer’s control but on a third-party’s website.
 The Panel considered that its consideration of the complaint demonstrated that the Code was sufficiently flexible to take account of emerging technologies.
 The Panel, while acknowledging that the company had not deliberately set out to promote irresponsible or immoderate consumption, nonetheless considered that the track name referenced drinking to excess and this in turn associated the brand with immoderate consumption.
 Accordingly, it found the promotion in breach of Code paragraph 3.2(f).

-Action by Company: The company had already agreed to stop the promotion.
-No further action needed.
+The company had already agreed to stop the promotion so no further action was required.